Penalty points loophole to close

 A loophole that allows offending motorists to escape penalty points when they cross the Irish border will be closed by 2015, authorities have announced.

-Ministers from Belfast and Dublin have agreed a timetable to enact legislation to provide mutual recognition of points in both jurisdictions.
+Ministers from Dublin and Belfast have agreed a timetable to enact legislation to provide mutual recognition of points in both jurisdictions.

 At present, a motorist from Northern Ireland caught speeding in the Republic would not get the resulting points endorsed on his or her licence, and vice versa.

-Stormont's Minister for Regional Development Danny Kennedy and Environment Minister Alex Attwood met Leo Varadkar, Irish Minister for Transport, Tourism and held talks on the issue at a North South Ministerial Council Transport meeting in Armagh.
+Irish Minister for Transport, Tourism and Sport Leo Varadkar and Stormont's Minister for Regional Development Danny Kennedy and Environment Minister Alex Attwood held talks on the issue at a North South Ministerial Council Transport meeting in Armagh.

 Mr Varadkar said a detailed timetable for implementation had been agreed, which will see legislation enacted north and south by December 31, 2014.